atomic-nfts/standard/dynamic/README.md

-# Project Narcissus
+# Example Dynamic NFT
 The Koii Narcissus Flower blooms only when given attention.
+This is an early version of that project, but does not contain the full logic.
+Try building your own!

 If the flower receives attention, it will earn KOII tokens, which will be deposited into it's Koii Task.